5004-SEA-Fa24-Geeng/hello-world-sabrina-herman/Report.md

 4. What does `toString()` do in Java?
 Why should any object class you create have a `toString()` method?

     ToString() is important because it creates an easily readable output for your object class.
-It is also helpful for testing, as the programmer can check if the program is taking in the variable correctly.
-It also simplifies and creates a reusable string to print for outputs.
+It simplifies and creates a reusable string to print for outputs. [^5] It is also helpful for testing, as the programmer can check if the program is taking in the variable correctly.

 5. What is javadoc style commenting?
 What is it used for?